 Orange-scented sugar — it completely filled the kitchen with a sweet, citrus scent.
 If SoupAddict could bottle that scent, she’d be a millionaire and would spend the next year writing a soup-a-day calendar.

-SoupAddict doesn’t own a madeleine pan, so she had to improvise with a tea cake pan.
-I love this pan.
-It’s heavy-duty Nordic Ware that lasts and lasts and lasts, and its spring flower designs can cheer even the most gray, drizzly day.
+SoupAddict doesn’t own a madeleine pan, so she had to improvise with a tea cake pan, with her Nordic Ware Petit Fours pan — its spring flower designs can cheer even the most gray, drizzly day.

 Curious as to whether the famous madeleine “hump” would form, I filled each cup all the way to the top (which you wouldn’t do for regular tea cakes).
 They came out perfectly — little round cakes, flower-molded on one side.